pitkauff/EDAV_project/README.md

 # Welcome to the Toronto Restaurant Explorer

+This project was part of STAT 5702 - Exploratory Data Analysis and Visualization at Columbia.

+**Project Purpose**

 ### Navigation Instructions

 * To view the full-scale interactive verison, please visit our [Shiny App](https://edav-yelp.shinyapps.io/shiny/)